kodemore/gata/README.md

 In the above example default serialiser/deserialiser for `id` property has been replaced with methods `serialise_id` and `deserialise_id`, keep in mind that naming here is not accidental.

-Property serialisers in `Meta` class must be prefixed with `serialise_` prefix, deserialisers accordingly with `deserialise_` prefix.
+Property serialisers in `Schema` class must be prefixed with `serialise_` prefix, deserialisers accordingly with `deserialise_` prefix.
-Serialisation and desarialisation methods both MUST be static methods.
+Serialisation and desarialisation MUST be static methods.

 ### Available string formats (string validators)
  - `date-time`